-Perhaps you have noticed that we use the first person plural a lot.
+Perhaps you have noticed that this site uses the first person plural a lot.
 Ourselves.
 Who we are.
 There are a couple of reasons for that.
 One is that, like it or not, we’re all in this together.
 Race in America has changed over the centuries, but it hasn’t yet diminished.
 E Pluribus Unum is more hope than reality, even today.
+Especially today.

-Read this section, please, with curiosity, self-reflection, and empathy.
-Our frustration about racial issues often stems from the seeming irrationality of others’ views.
-Where would they get an idea like that?
+Please read this section–Ourselves: Who We Are–with curiosity, self-reflection, and empathy.
+Some of our frustration about racial issues stems from the seeming irrationality of others’ views: Where would they get an idea like that?
 In our “what planet are they from?” moments, we ask this question rhetorically, to make our own points and express our own aggravations.
-As you read about The View from Above (perspectives of most dominant group members) and The View from Below (perspectives of most subordinate group members), try asking this question sincerely.
+As you read about The View from Above (perspectives of most dominant group members) and The View from Below (perspectives of most subordinate group members), try asking that question sincerely.
 Where would they get an idea like that? usually has an answer that can help us understand, even if we don’t agree.

 Simultaneously, we have to be mindful that “liberty and justice for all” cannot merely be honored in the breach.
 When people believe or say or do things that diminish others, we must reject artificial equivalencies and put ourselves firmly on the side of those being diminished.
 As a rule, we needn’t demonize someone in order to challenge their racism.
 That’s both the ethical thing to do and, generally, more productive.

 When dealing with individual people, the nature of the relationship matters, too, of course.
 As a professor, the way I respond to a student who has just said something racist is different from the way I respond to a colleague.
 When talking with students, I’m the one with most of the power, and I need to be careful not to abuse it in any way.
 Even with colleagues, I have to consider levels of informal power.
 As a senior White male faculty member, I know I have informal power even when I don’t feel like it.